GerradChibuye/gerradchibuye/README.md

 * Networking laboratories
 * Linux and systems administration
+* Infrastructure engineering
+* Network and infrastructure monitoring
 * Backend applications and APIs
-* Infrastructure projects
 * Automation and scripting
-* Cloud and containerized environments
+* Cloud and distributed systems
+* Containers and infrastructure tooling
-* DevOps and CI/CD
+* DevOps practices where relevant
 * Cybersecurity experiments
 * Technical documentation